Mahler measures and $L$-values of elliptic curves over real quadratic fields: Introduction

 Equation \eqref{Deningerconjecture} is the first conjectural formula that connects Mahler measure and $L$-function of elliptic curve.
 Note that $E_1$ does not have CM.
-Hence \eqref{Deningerconjecture} is essentially difficult to prove.
-This conjecture was proved by Rogers and Zudilin \cite{RZ14}.
-More generally, define the polynomial family
+Hence, it is essentially difficult to prove \eqref{Deningerconjecture}.
+Almost two decades after it was proposed, this conjecture was finally proved by Rogers and Zudilin in \cite{RZ14}.